 If it is a particularly fragile glass item you probably wouldn’t want to chance packing it in your checked bag, even if you have booked one, particularly when you see the way bags are sometimes handled.

-The Quick Answer: With surprisingly few exceptions you can take many different types of glass on a plane in carry on baggage, or separately, assuming your airline allows it to be carried as separate items.
+The Quick Answer: Can you take glass on a plane?
+With surprisingly few exceptions you can take many different types of glass on a plane in carry on baggage, or separately, assuming your airline allows it to be carried as separate items.